dsu4rez/databricks-course-package-demo/README.md

 - Configure Databricks Connect to connect to your Cluster:
   - `databricks-connect configure`

 ### Run the code with Databricks Connect
 Follow exactly the same steps as for running the code locally.
 Be aware that step 6 will fail since there is a limitation when trying to retrieve secrets from Secret Scopes on Databricks using Databricks Connect.

 In this case, the data will be written in DBFS locations instead of on your local file system.

+## Git Repos
+You can also use the code of this Repo directly from Databricks.
+Go to `Git Repos` on Databricks and add it to the Workspace.
+You can run the code on `./notebooks/use_bronze_logs.py` notebook to see an example on how to import and use the Python modules from notebooks.

+Note: the same notebook `./notebooks/use_bronze_logs.py` can be used in case you rather use the Package installed on the cluster.
+If that's the case, just skip the first import cell.